awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/required-encryption-context-cmm.md

 ## Test vector input dimensions and ranges

-- required encryption context keys: Range is every subset of keys in a given [encryption context](../../structures.md#encryption-context).
+- required encryption context keys: Range is  (TODO: plus representative nonsense values?)
 - reproduced encryption context: Range is every subset of of the encryption context (TODO: plus representative nonsense values?)

+### Representative value constraints

+#### Required encryption context keys

+* Every subset of keys in the provided [encryption context](../../structures.md#encryption-context)
+* Any value NOT in the provided encryption context.

 ## Test vector evaluation rules

 - If any of the `requiredEncryptionContextKeys` do not exist in the supplied encryption context on encrypt then the test result MUST be `negative-encrypt-keyring`. [source](#required-encryption-context-cmm-failures-on-encrypt)
+- If the set of keys in `reproducedEncryptionContext` on decrypt does not match the set of `requiredEncryptionContextKeys`, then the test result MUST be `negative-decrypt-keyring`. [source]
-- If the value of `reproducedEncryptionContext` on decrypt does not match the value of the supplied encryption context on encrypt for every key in `requiredEncryptionContextKeys`, then the test result MUST be `negative-decrypt-keyring`. [source](#required-encryption-context-cmm-failures-on-decrypt)
+- If the the value for any key in `reproducedEncryptionContext` on decrypt does not match the value provided for that key on encrypt, then the test result MUST be `negative-decrypt-keyring`. [source](#required-encryption-context-cmm-failures-on-decrypt)
 - In all other cases, the test result MUST be `positive-keyring`.